 Frequently Asked Drug Recall Questions

 - What should I do if a drug I was prescribed is recalled? — If your prescription drug is recalled that means you may be at serious risk if you continue to take the medication.
 To learn more about which drugs have been recalled, visit the FDA website.

 - How long do I have to file a drug recall claim? — The statute of limitations for a drug recall claim can vary depending on the time you were notified that your complications or serious side effects were a direct result of the medication you were prescribed.
 To determine your statute on a drug recall claim, contact an experienced Orange County attorney.

-Contact an Experienced Drug Recall Attorney!
+Contact Experienced Orange County Drug Recall Lawyers!

 If you or a loved one has been injured after consumption of a pharmaceutical drug, the Orange County attorneys at the Law Offices of Samer Habbas & Associates can help.
-The drug recall lawyers can help you recover your lost wages, medical expenses and any other costs related to your injuries.
+The drug recall lawyers can help you recover your lost wages, medical expenses, and any other costs related to your injuries.

 The Law Offices of Samer Habbas & Associates is dedicated to helping victims receive just compensation for their injuries.
 With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent drug recall victims across Southern California.
 For more information or to schedule a complimentary consultation with one of our experienced Orange County drug recall lawyers, please call 949-727-9300.